 Coronary Artery Obstruction and Associated Health Risks

-If the arteries become completely blocked, it is possible that these areas of the heart will be damaged.
-In many cases the worst consequence is the death of the heart muscle, and most troubling of all is that this is now the disease that has become the leading cause of death in the world.
+If the arteries become completely blocked, then damage to the heart is very possible.
+The worst consequence is the death of the heart muscle, and the most troubling thing of all is that coronary artery disease is now the leading cause of death in the world.

 People suffering from blocked coronary arteries are at a high risk of having a heart attack or myocardial infarction.
 The disease affects both men and women, and in both cases the death rates are quite high.